 The Development of Somatosensory and Autonomic Nervous System Circuitry

 Mechanistically, we found that Trk receptor signaling endosomes are key mediators of long-range retrograde signaling in PNS neurons.
 We have also defined novel axonal growth and guidance mechanisms underlying the establishment of sensory and sympathetic neuron target innervation.
-Current laboratory efforts seek to establish the mechanisms of somatosensory neuron maturation; the nature, molecular composition, and functions of NGF signaling endosomes; and the functions and mechanisms of NGF and other growth and guidance cues during the establishment of sensory neuron circuits.
+Current laboratory efforts seek to establish the mechanisms of somatosensory neuron maturation; the development of unique morphological properties of LTMR subtypes; the nature, molecular composition, and functions of NGF signaling endosomes in sympathetic and sensory neurons; and the functions and mechanisms of growth and guidance cues during the establishment of sensory neuron circuits.

 Some of this research is also supported by grants from the National Institutes of Health.